greatdragonian/T0k3n/README.md

 ### `Approval(address indexed tokenOwner, address indexed spender, uint tokens)`

 Emitted when the allowance of a spender is approved by the token owner.

+## License

+This smart contract is licensed under the MIT License.